swlaschin/fsharpforfunandprofit.com/_posts/2012-04-16-convenience-partial-application.md

 add42 3
 {% endhighlight  %}

-With that under our belt, let’s revisit the generic logger that we saw earlier:
+With that under our belt, let's revisit the generic logger that we saw earlier:

 {% highlight fsharp %}
 let genericLogger anyFunc input =